Information for term Tropical Biodiversity Conservation

 Zip line through the treetops, snorkel around a tropical island, and watch humpback whales and their babies.
 This program keeps you on the move as you study Costa Rica’s rich ecosystems.

 Why do biologists from around the globe come to this tiny Central American country?
 Because it’s one of the most biodiverse regions on the planet.
 Covering just 0.03% of the world's surface, it’s teeming with over 10,000 different types of tropical plants and animals – representing roughly 5% of the total species worldwide.

 Costa Rica has a wealth of geographical features, from rugged mountains and volcanoes to both dry and lush forests with different microclimates.
-Along the Caribbean and Pacific coastlines there are 300 beaches alone.
-During your three-week adventure you’ll travel to all corners to see what makes this diverse region a true tropical paradise.
+Along the warm Pacific coastline, you will see some of the most spectacular sunsets in your life.

 Monteverde, your final destination, is famous for its misty cloud forests.
 From your home base at a biological station more than 4,500 feet above sea level, you can hike, walk canopy bridges, and visit butterfly, hummingbird and orchid gardens to view the natural splendor up close.
 The Monteverde Cloud Forest is home to a vast variety of plant and animal species, including jaguars, ocelots, and monkeys.